Book an appointment using SetMore

 Nothing is stopping you from doing so- not even the approval by a judge.
 Of course, you must abide by the terms set out for postnuptial agreements in the Texas Family Code, but that is about it.

-Another benefit of a postnuptial agreement is that you and your spouse can utilize one to alter the terms of a prenuptial agreement that had been agreed to previously.
+Another benefit of a postnuptial agreement is that you and your spouse can use it to change the terms of a previously agreed-upon prenuptial agreement.
 We all know that your life, your spouse’s life, or some combination thereof can change over a few years.

 That a postnuptial agreement can essentially modify a prenuptial agreement may be of some value if you and your spouse find yourselves looking at significantly different marital circumstances that had been in place at the time your marriage began.